-2 Submission Instructions
+2 Submission instructions

 - 1. Click the Save button at the top of the Jupyter Notebook. - 2.
 Please make sure to have entered your name above. - 3.
 Select Cell -> All Output -> Clear.
 This will clear all the outputs from all cells (but will keep the content of ll cells). - 4.
 Select Cell -> Run All.
 This will run all the cells in order, and will take several minutes. - 5.
-Once you've rerun everything, select File -> Download as -> PDF via LaTeX and download a PDF version perceptron.pdf showing the code and the output of all cells, and save it in the same folder that contains the notebook file perceptron.ipynb. - 6.
-Look at the PDF file and make sure all your solutions are there, displayed correctly.
-The PDF is the only thing we will see when grading! - 7.
-Submit both your PDF and notebook on Canvas.
+Once you've rerun everything, select File -> Download as -> PDF via LaTeX and download a PDF version showing the code and the output of all cells, and save it in the same folder that contains the notebook file. - 6.
+Look at the PDF file and make sure all your solutions are there, displayed correctly. - 7.
+Submit both your PDF and the notebook file .ipynb on Canvas. - 8.
+Make sure your your Canvas submission contains the correct files by downloading it after posting it on Canvas.

 '''

 []: import numpy as np

 import utils

+'''

+'''

+np.random.seed(1)

-np.random.seed(1) '''
+'''

 2.1 1.
-The Perceptron algorithm (from Part 1)
+The Perceptron algorithm